Floateresting/Automate/README.md

+# Win

-# win
+# Features
-Control mouse and take screenshot
+Move mouse and do clicks
+Take screenshots and compare with .bmp pictures